Global Coalition Calls for Care to Be Recognised as a Human Right Worldwide

 Panel 1: Care as a Human Right - Where We Stand Today

-Georgia Montague Nelson (Global Labour Institute) shared a cross-regional scan of care laws and policies, showing that care systems still depend heavily on unpaid care work (mainly by women) while privatization and marketization are expanding, often creating unequal access, weaker quality control, and more precarious work for care workers.
+Georgia Montague Nelson (Global Labour Institute) shared a cross-regional scan of care laws and policies, showing that care systems still depend heavily on unpaid care work (mainly by women) while privatisation and marketization are expanding, often creating unequal access, weaker quality control, and more precarious work for care workers.

-Jeff Vogt (iLaw Network) responded with legal pathways after the Inter-American Court’s advisory opinion, emphasizing that it treats care as an enforceable right and includes specific protections for care workers across paid/unpaid and formal/informal contexts, including fair remuneration, safe conditions, reasonable hours and rest, and freedom of association and collective bargaining, alongside protections so unpaid caregiving does not undermine caregivers’ rights.
+Jeff Vogt (iLaw Network) responded with legal pathways after the Inter-American Court’s advisory opinion, emphasising that it treats care as an enforceable right and includes specific protections for care workers across paid/unpaid and formal/informal contexts, including fair remuneration, safe conditions, reasonable hours and rest, and freedom of association and collective bargaining, alongside protections so unpaid caregiving does not undermine caregivers’ rights.

 Panel 2: Feminist Political Economy Perspectives

-Mahinour Elbadraoui (Center for Economic and Social Rights) argued that debt, austerity, and privatization—shaped by IMF/World Bank policy frameworks—constrain governments’ ability to build universal public care systems, and highlighted strategies such as progressive taxation, regulating private provision, and using maximum available resources under human rights obligations.
+Mahinour Elbadraoui (Center for Economic and Social Rights) argued that debt, austerity, and privatisation—shaped by IMF/World Bank policy frameworks—constrain governments’ ability to build universal public care systems, and highlighted strategies such as progressive taxation, regulating private provision, and using maximum available resources under human rights obligations.

 Nicole Maloba (African Women’s Development and Communication Network) grounded financing care as a state obligation in African and global rights frameworks (including the Maputo Protocol), calling for public, gender-responsive funding; decent work and protection for formal and informal care workers; gender impact assessments in fiscal policy; action on illicit financial flows; and debt solutions so budgets can sustain care systems.